mca3/rover/README.md

 theirs for discoverability.
 I know <https://wiby.me> exists, but the setup for it seemed convoluted and I wanted to try my hand at a search engine anyway.

-## crawl.py

-crawl.py is the website crawler; unfortunately written in Python, but BeautifulSoup is the gold standard for web scraping, or so I'm told.